nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 export default App
 ```

 Here we declared a state variable `tweets` and we stored the contents of the `tweets.json` as the initial value for our array.
 Previously, our tweets collection was a constant value.
-Now it is possible to alter modify its contents.
+Now it is possible to modify its contents.

 We have created the `handlePostTweet()` function which can append a given tweet content to the `tweets` array.
 Who is triggering this function?
 The tweet button of course.
 But this button lives in the `<ComposeForm />` component.